gittuf/gittuf/README.md

 ## Current Status

-gittuf is currently in alpha. gittuf's metadata may have breaking changes, meaning a repository's gittuf policy may have to be reinitialized from time to time.
-As such, gittuf is currently not intended to be the primary mechanism for enforcing a repository's security.
+gittuf is currently in beta. gittuf's metadata is versioned, and updates should not require reinitializing a repository's gittuf policy. gittuf may be used as a repository's primary security mechanism, but beta-type bugs may be present (and reports are welcome!)

-That said, we're actively seeking feedback from users.
+We're actively seeking feedback from users.
 Take a look at the [get started guide] to learn how to install and try gittuf out!
 Additionally, contributions are welcome, please refer to the [contributing guide], our [roadmap], and the issue tracker for ways to get involved.